Expl0dingCat/ame/README.md

 Ame is in an incomplete state and is being developed by me and only me, expect progress to be slow, refer to the **[progress](#progress-v1)** section of the readme for more information.
 The client and server are unable to communicate the audio files, this has not been implemented yet, audio generation is functional.

 ## Announcements 📢
+- [2024-05-15] Development is going well, see the discord channel #dev-spam for more!
+(Including a todo list and timelines)

 ## Overview 📖
 - **[Key features 🚀](#key-features-)**